- Written by Super User

 The EMN Informs are focused on a particular issue and contain key findings and conclusions from reports, studies or EMN ad-hoc queries for policy-makers.

-The EMN Bulletin informs about actual situation, outputs and statistics in the fields of migration, integration and international protection at EU and Member State level.
+The EMN Quarterly informs about actual situation, outputs and statistics in the fields of migration, integration and international protection at EU and Member State level.

 Extension of EMN Asylum and Migration Glossary

 The EMN translation and expository Glossary encompasses terms and definitions on migration and international protection in 23 European languages including Slovak.
-The Glossary contains more than 480 terms and is regularly updated.
+The Glossary contains more than 550 terms.
 This year, EMN continues to prepare the Slovak version of the dictionary.
-The Glossary is available in the printed format, as an online publication on the European Commission website and as a free mobile application for Android.
+The Glossary is available in the printed format, as an online publication on the European Commission website and as a free mobile application.

-Within this agenda the EMN regularly organises various events with the expert and the lay public, in the Slovak Republic for instance conferences, expert and educational seminars, working breakfasts, presentation meetings.
-At European level the EMN cooperates with international organisations, agencies and other institutions working in the area of migration and asylum.
-Among these are the EU agencies – EU Agency for Fundamental Rights (FRA), the European Asylum Support Office (EASO) and FRONTEX as well as Eurostat, Directorate-General for Research & Innovation (DG RTD) and European Integration Network (EIN).
+At European level, the EMN cooperates with international organisations, agencies and other institutions working in the area of migration and international protection.
+Among these are the EU agencies – EU Agency for Fundamental Rights (FRA), the European Union Asylum Agency (EUAA), FRONTEX and Eurostat.

-During the year 2020 the EMN National Contact Point for the Slovak Republic plans to hold number of expert meetings (e.g. with the representatives of the Migration Office of the Ministry of Interior of the Slovak Republic, Bureau of Border and Alien Police of the Police Corps Presidium, etc.), working breakfasts and the EMN educational seminar.
-At European level the Slovak Republic will participate in regular coordination meetings in Brussels organised by the European Commission, as well as in cluster meetings and conferences organised by the National Contact Points in other EU Member States.
+In 2023, EMN Slovakia plans to hold a number of expert meetings (e.g. with the representatives of the Migration Office of the Ministry of Interior of the Slovak Republic, Bureau of Border and Foreign Police of the Police Corps Presidium, etc.), working meeting and the 9th EMN Educational Seminar on Migration.
+At European level, the Slovak Republic will participate in regular coordination meetings organised by the European Commission, as well as in expert meetings and conferences organised by the National Contact Points in other EMN Member States.